Salt & Wind Travel

 There are two sides to the 9th arrondissement: a shopping district with wide streets and a vibrant neighborhood with local stores and nightlife.
 Between the Gare Saint-Lazare and the area of Boulevard Haussmann, you’ll find some of the most historic grands magasins or department stores like Galeries Lafayettes and Printemps.

-A bit east of that is Pigalle, which is known for its nightlife, with venues like the Moulin Rouge and numerous jazz clubs.
+A bit east of that is Pigalle, known for its nightlife, with venues like the Moulin Rouge and numerous jazz clubs.
 The area has a gritty, independent spirit with a great selection of bars, cafes, and live music venues.
 South Pigalle, or SoPi, is becoming increasingly popular for its trendy boutiques and vibrant atmosphere.
 It is home to some of the best bars in the city, such as The Little Red Door.

 Pros: One of the most up-and-coming parts of the city center